logicalperson0/alx-low_level_programming/0x02-functions_nested_loops/README.md

 6. The file 6-abs computes the absolute value of an integer.

 7. The file 7-print fun that prints last digit of a number

+8. The file 8-24_hours prints every min of the day of Jack bauer